MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Mental States of Habitual Smartphone Use and Persuasion Strategies

 \subsubsection{Understanding}

 \textit{Understanding} is a critical strategy to motivate users at the Relatedness level.
 Past literature suggests that seeking understanding is a coping mechanism~\cite{compas2001coping}, and chatbots' empathetic expressions are favored over emotionally neutral advice~\cite{liu2018should}.
-Therefore, \textit{Understanding} is one of our strategies and covers all mental states in Figure~\ref{fig:mental_state_and_strategy}.
-For instance, this example shows how we integrate understanding into the persuasive content intervention: \textit{"Hi, I know that sometimes you may feel bored and lacking interest.
+Therefore, \textit{Understanding} covers all mental states.
+This example shows how we integrate understanding into the persuasive content intervention: \textit{"Hi, I know that sometimes you may feel bored and lacking interest.
 It's okay, this is a very normal feeling.
 Everyone goes through such times."}